 Sheila S. Boston is a trial lawyer and litigation strategist who defends clients from initiation of the case through trial and/or settlement.
-Most recently, New York Governor Andrew Cuomo appointed Ms. Boston to serve a three-year term on New York's First Department Judicial Screening Committee.

 Ms. Boston is valued by her clients for her advocacy skills, dependability, and collaborative spirit.
-She has successfully litigated before both state and federal courts, with significant MDL experience in mass tort actions, providing litigation avoidance counseling, and conducting audits to evaluate the potential product-related liabilities in proposed corporate acquisitions and reorganizations.
+Ms. Boston has successfully litigated before both state and federal courts, with significant MDL experience in mass tort actions, providing litigation avoidance counseling, and conducting audits to evaluate the potential product-related liabilities in proposed corporate acquisitions and reorganizations.
 She helps her clients by assessing litigation risks and defending lucrative products by weeding out frivolous individual personal injury lawsuits, defending against class actions and mass torts, and devising creative settlement solutions.

 - Bayer Corporation, as co-trial counsel, in a personal injury action in the Philadelphia Court of Common Pleas involving the drug Yasmin, a birth control pill; settled favorably.

 - Takeda, as co-trial counsel, in a personal injury action in the Philadelphia Court of Common Pleas involving the drug Actos, a diabetes medication; plaintiff verdict with low damages settled during appeal process.

 - Darryl Scott Stinski, as co-trial counsel, in a pro bono post-conviction death penalty proceeding tried before a judge inside of a maximum security Georgia state prison; still pending.
 Stinski v.
 State of Georgia

 - Secondment Participant in Trial Rotation Program, New York City Law Department, Tort Division—served as trial counsel for Bronx Tort Division for 9/3/13-1/10/14.